andria-dev/brownie/content/blog/react-spring-modal-an-in-depth-tutorial/index.md

 You might be thinking that we're good to go now and we can just start rendering components.
 Don't worry, we're almost there.

-First, add `<div id="modal-root"></div>` to your _index.html_ file to allow the modals to render outside of the normal flow of your tree and into a special modal tree.
+First, add <code label="a div with an ID of modal-root" value='<div id="modal-root">'></code> to your _index.html_ file to allow the modals to render outside of the normal flow of your tree and into a special modal tree.

 Your _index.html_ file should have something like the following in it: